nkrusch/SpaceLaunchOne/SpaceLaunchOne/README.md

 **4. Optional: obtain 3rd party API keys**

 This application uses multiple 3rd party services: Google Maps, Cloudinary and OneSignal.
-To get these services working properly, you must obtain an API keys.
+To get these services working properly, you must obtain API keys.
 OR you may skip this step knowing that some functionality will not work as intended until you obtain the keys.

 For instructions how to acquire API keys see: